Boeing 767: Design effort

+Side view of a Japan Airlines 767-300ER, with GE CF6 engines.
+In the background is also a 767-300ER serving ANA Cargo, having been converted into a freighter.

 Early 767 customers were given the choice of Pratt & Whitney JT9D or General Electric CF6 turbofans, marking the first time that Boeing had offered more than one engine option at the launch of a new airliner.
 Both jet engine models had a maximum output of 48000 lbf of thrust.
 The engines were mounted approximately one-third the length of the wing from the fuselage, similar to previous wide-body trijets.
 The larger wings were designed using an aft-loaded shape which reduced aerodynamic drag and distributed lift more evenly across their surface span than any of the manufacturer's previous aircraft.
 The wings provided higher-altitude cruise performance, added fuel capacity, and expansion room for future stretched variants.
 The initial 767-200 was designed for sufficient range to fly across North America or across the northern Atlantic, and would be capable of operating routes up to 3850 nmi.

 The 767's fuselage width was set midway between that of the 707 and the 747 at 16.5 ft.
 While it was narrower than previous wide-body designs, seven abreast seating with two aisles could be fitted, and the reduced width produced less aerodynamic drag.
 The fuselage was not wide enough to accommodate two standard LD3 wide-body unit load devices side-by-side, so a smaller container, the LD2, was created specifically for the 767.
 Using a conventional tail design also allowed the rear fuselage to be tapered over a shorter section, providing for parallel aisles along the full length of the passenger cabin, and eliminating irregular seat rows toward the rear of the aircraft.